ionStici/frontend/1-html/accessibility.md

 - Websites must be navigable by keyboard for users who may not be able to operate a mouse (i.e., navigating using the “Tab” on a keyboard)

 <br>

-## Accessible Design

-- [Toptal](https://www.toptal.com/designers/colorfilter) - design testing tool (colorblind web page filter).
-- Use the right contrast so that text and colors provide good visual cues.
-- Use correct text hierarchy (`<h1>` - `<h6>`) and the right font size so our content is legible.
-- Consider: Easy to distinguish links / input with labels / text with background overlaid on images.

 <br>